Skip to main content

 Why we chose the AMD Ryzen 9 7950X:

-Beyond the processor itself, the Ryzen 9 7950X introduces AMD's new AM5 platform.
-It used to be much more expensive, but thankfully, new motherboards and falling DDR5 prices make the upgrade a little more affordable.
-In addition, AMD says it will support AM5 until at least 2025 (and maybe beyond).
-That means it should be easy to upgrade to future Ryzen generations without buying a new motherboard.
+Beyond the processor itself, the Ryzen 9 7950X introduces AMD's AM5 platform.
+It used to be much more expensive, but thankfully, new motherboards and falling prices for even the best DDR5 RAM make the upgrade a little more affordable.
+In addition, AMD says it will support AM5 until at least 2027 (and maybe beyond).
+That means you can upgrade to the 9000 series or future CPU generations down the line, without changing your motherboard.

 Although the Ryzen 9 7950X isn't at the peak of performance, it's just a step behind.
-And with features like Smart Access Memory and distant platform support on offer, it's still a very attractive flagship CPU.
+And with features like Smart Access Memory and distant platform support on offer, it's still a very attractive flagship CPU, at a more affordable price.

 AMD Ryzen™ 9 7950X 16-Core, 32-Thread Unlocked Desktop Processor